mnlsn/grunt-cq-build/README.md

 * `grunt publish-image` will push the entire image directory specified in the `package.json` options to the publish instance.
 * `grunt author-image` will do the same for the author instance.

+I've also added a few tasks to do maven builds and start CQ instances, these are more so I don't have to shuffle around terminal tabs, but if you'd like to use them, they are:

+* `grunt mvn-author` & `grunt mvn-publish` do the maven command you specified in `package.json` file for each.
+* `grunt start-author` & `grunt start-publish` start whichever CQ instance you'd like.

 ### Notes

-Right now, if you make edits to files while not running one of the grunt tasks, the changes will be lost unless you do a maven build.
-Grunt can't tell what files have changed if it is not running and when first launched again, can't see the changes that have been made since it last ran.
-I am working on a way to run a task to push all files when you first start grunt again, but I am running into issues with the size and amount of files having to be pushed.
-So, with that said, either run grunt while you're editing UI files, or do a maven build before starting to use grunt again.
-Grunt shouldn't interfere with maven at all, so you can run maven while grunt is watching for file chances, since it's only looking for file changes locally.
-Also, updates on files from GIT or SVN should trigger grunt, but I have not tested this and if anyone does find out for certain, please let me know.
+* If you are running into EMFILE fatal errors, use `limit -n 10240` in the current session to boost the amount of open files allowed.
+* I tested out doing a complete build of the apps and etc folders, but it's slower than a full maven build without any of the extras that maven has.
+* Running a watch task and a maven build may take up all of your memory, mostly for larger projects.
+I recommend stopping the watch tasks with `control + c` before doing a maven build.
+* Updates on files from GIT or SVN should trigger grunt, but I have not tested this and if anyone does find out for certain, please let me know.
+* If you make edits to files while not running one of the grunt tasks, the changes will be lost unless you do a maven build.